-Covered Drugs and Supplies.
+Covered Drugs and Supplies

 This prescription drug coverage is provided for:

-- Drugs that require a prescription by law and are furnished in accordance with the Blue Cross and Blue Shield medical technology assessment criteria.
-These covered drugs include: birth control drugs; oral diabetes medication that influences blood sugar levels; hormone replacement therapy drugs for periand post-menopausal women; and certain drugs used on an off-label basis (such as: drugs used to treat cancer; and drugs used to treat HIV/AIDS). - Injectable insulin and disposable syringes and needles needed for its administration, whether or not a prescription is required.
-(When a copayment applies to your prescription drug coverage, if insulin, syringes, and needles are bought at the same time, you pay two copayments: one for the insulin; and one for the syringes and needles.) - Materials to test for the presence of sugar, when they are ordered for you by a physician for home use.
+- Drugs that require a prescription by law and are furnished in accordance with Blue Cross and Blue Shield medical technology assessment criteria.
+These covered drugs include: birth control drugs; oral diabetes medication that influences blood sugar levels; hormone replacement therapy drugs for periand post-menopausal women; certain drugs used on an off-label basis (such as: drugs used to treat cancer; and drugs used to treat HIV/AIDS); and abuse-deterrent opioid drug products on a basis not less favorable than non-abuse deterrent opioid drug products. - Injectable insulin and disposable syringes and needles needed for its administration, whether or not a prescription is required.
+(When a copayment applies to your prescription drug coverage, if insulin, syringes, and needles are bought at the same time, you pay two copayments: one for the insulin; and one for the syringes and needles.) - Materials to test for the presence of sugar when they are ordered for you by a physician for home use.
 These include (but are not limited to): blood glucose monitoring strips; ketone strips; lancets; urine glucose testing strips; normal, low, and high calibrator solution/chips; and dextrostik or glucose test strips.
 (You may obtain these testing supplies from a covered pharmacy or appliance company.) - Insulin injection pens. - Insulin infusion pumps and related pump supplies.
-(You will obtain the insulin infusion pump from an appliance company instead of from a pharmacy.) - Syringes and needles when they are medically necessary for you. - Special medical formulas that are approved by the Massachusetts Department of Public Health and medically necessary to treat: homocystinuria; maple syrup urine disease; phenylketonuria; propionic acidemia; methylmalonic acidemia; and tyrosinemia. - Enteral formulas for home use that are medically necessary to treat malabsorption caused by: Crohn's disease; chronic intestinal pseudo-obstruction; gastroesophageal reflux; gastrointestinal motility; ulcerative colitis; and inherited diseases of amino acids and organic acids. - Food products modified to be low protein that are medically necessary to treat inherited diseases of amino acids and organic acids.
-(You may buy these food products directly from a distributor.) - Drugs that do not require a prescription by law ("over-the-counter" drugs), if any, that are listed on the Blue Cross and Blue Shield Drug Formulary as a covered drug.
-Your Pharmacy Program booklet will list the over-the-counter drugs that are covered, if there are any.
-Or, you can go online and log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.com.
+(You will obtain the insulin infusion pump from an appliance company instead of a pharmacy.) - Syringes and needles when they are medically necessary for you. - Special medical formulas that are approved by the Massachusetts Department of Public Health and medically necessary to treat: homocystinuria; maple syrup urine disease; phenylketonuria; propionic acidemia; methylmalonic acidemia; and tyrosinemia. - Enteral formulas for home use that are medically necessary to treat malabsorption caused by: Crohn's disease; chronic intestinal pseudo-obstruction; gastroesophageal reflux; gastrointestinal motility; ulcerative colitis; and inherited diseases of amino acids and organic acids. - Food products modified to be low protein that are medically necessary to treat inherited diseases of amino acids and organic acids.
+(You may buy these food products directly from a distributor.)